shotalover/shotalover/README.md

 - no dni, i won't argue with you i'll just ignore you \:3
 - feel free to sit/cuddle with me! i don't bite i prommy
+- i'll love you forever if you sign my guestbook <3